arjeeta31-dotcom/Biomechanics-Movement-Analyzer-with-Computer-Vision-Machine-Learning/docs/PROJECT_STEPS.md

 ## 1. Define The Problem

-Convert a biomechanics assignment into a CV/ML project that analyzes movement videos.
+A biomechanics project that analyzes movement videos.

 Example objective: